 It took me a total of ten minutes with the sprayer and then I waited an hour between the coats before re-applying.

-Leafing takes a lot of patience.
+Be warned Gold Leafing takes a lot of patience.

 And from that point onwards it was just a matter of placing the sheets delicately on to that area.

 Gold Leaf is a super temperamental medium to work with and you’re going to end up with not so perfect patches and gaps but thats what adds the beauty to it.

 Just go over the empty spots with another thin layer of glue and apply a gold leaf sheet until everything is covered.